softchris/azure-book/azure-functions.md

 > Serverless compute can be thought of as a function as a service (FaaS), or a microservice that is hosted on a cloud platform

 This is the first part of three part series:
-- Serverless - from the beginning, Azure functions ( Azure portal ), part I, **you are here**
+- Serverless - from the beginning, using Azure functions ( Azure portal ), part I, **you are here**
-- Serverless - from the beginning, Azure functions ( VS Code ), part II, in progress
+- Serverless - from the beginning, using Azure functions ( VS Code ), part II, in progress
-- Serverless - from the beginning, Azure functions ( Azure CLI ), part III, in progress
+- Serverless - from the beginning, using Azure functions ( Azure CLI ), part III, in progress

 In this article we will cover the following: